-ABSTRACT Acoustic seatering in the ocean can arise naturally from interactions of sound with augended particles, volume informogenetices, bubles, the noving random seas surface, but seaded, and organism, either in resonant processes.
-Measurements of backstater attimulated via these processes by active sound associated with these phenomena generated by active sour devices are becoming internating were that arootne stating tools in highly drivers applications.
-These includes and carbon shares and arrows and a transmitter with the physical statism generations, and detection of objects.
-Source of hese applications are broadly described operative with the physical statisming mechanism involved.
+ABSTRACT Acoustic scattering in the ocean can arise naturally from interactions of sound with suspeaded particles, volume informogenicite, bubbles, the moving modion sea surface, the seabed, and organisme, either in remost or nearescanna processes.
+Measurements of backwatter timulated via these processes by active soura are becoming increasingly useful as remote sensing tools in highly divense applications.
+These includes assessments of fract socks and find migration, studied and hashing characterization.
+Inference is of turbidity, measurements of waves and currents, and detection of objects.
+Some of these applications are broadly described, together with the physical scattering metaniansis involved.